Overview

 Valuables

 Tipping is appreciated by our staff.
 If you are wondering how much to tip, you may consider that we operate in a service industry with a host of behind-the-scenes contributors in addition to the guides on your trip.
 In general, we suggest a gratuity based on 10 – 15% of the trip cost.
-It is customary on OARS trips for gratuities to be given to the Trip Leader in the form of cash or a personal check who will then distribute appropriately amongst all the guides and support staff.
+It is customary on OARS trips for gratuities to be given to the Trip Leader, in the form of cash or a personal check, who will then distribute appropriately amongst all the guides and support staff.

 In reviewing your statement, you’ll note a $1/person/day donation to Friends of the River, a non-profit conservation organization dedicated to protecting California’s rivers, streams, and watersheds.
-One-hundred percent of these tax-deductible funds go directly to Friends of the River.
+One hundred percent of these tax-deductible funds go directly to Friends of the River.
 This donation is voluntary and may be removed from your invoice if you choose not to participate.
 Please notify our office if you would prefer to delete the donation from your balance.

 Terms & Conditions

-Reservations and Deposits
+Reservations and Payments

-A $250/person deposit is required at the time of booking.
-Deposits may be made by check, money order or Visa/Mastercard (American Express and Discover incur a 3% processing fee).
-Prices are in US Dollars and all payments must be made in US Dollars.
+Payments can be made by check, money order, eCheck, wire transfer, Visa, MasterCard, American Express, or Discover.
+Prices are in US Dollars, and all payments must be made in US Dollars.
 Payment of the deposit establishes your acceptance of our complete Terms and Conditions.
 Individual departures and trip capacity are strictly limited by the managing agency.
+Your payment is fully refundable for 7 days, less a 3% processing fee, after making a reservation when you reserve a trip 7 days or more prior to the final payment due date.

 Cancellations and Refunds

-If you must cancel your reservation after the rescission period described above, your cancellation fee will be determined according to the schedule below.
-We regret we cannot make exceptions to the cancellation policy for any reason, including foul weather, poor air quality, wildfire activity, acts of terrorism, civil unrest or personal emergencies.
-There is no refund for arriving late or leaving a trip early.
-For these reasons, we strongly urge you to consider purchasing a travel protection plan (see Travel Protection below).
+We regret that we cannot make exceptions to the cancellation policy for any reason, including foul weather, poor air quality, wildfire activity, acts of terrorism, civil unrest, or personal emergencies.
+For these reasons, we strongly urge you to consider purchasing a travel protection plan.

 180 or more days prior to your trip $25/person